 As I’ve said copious amounts of times, good format is not about “rules”, it’s about not getting BUSTED.
 So in other words, do what you like but if you’re going *beyond* the expected, make sure you a) know what IS expected and b) make it reallllllly count!
 This means doing all the non-negotiables mentioned, such as ensuring dialogue is not generic or expositional and that scene description is lean and as vital as possible.
 MORE: The Format One Stop Shop, plus 7 Ways To Showcase Your Writer’s Voice

 Kym’s original scene is certainly NOT “terrible”, but for an experienced script reader it does signify a new writer who is still working on his craft.
 This is mostly because of a lack of visuals, with a tendency to rely on dialogue to reveal plot and character instead.
 As a result, the script seems more theatrical or “play-like”, just like so many others in the pile.
 Writing great visuals that reveal both character and story is what REALLY separates the pro writers and the aspiring, so my advice is: go for the visual wherever possible, it will only stand your spec AND your screenwriting career in good stead.
+By the way, you can chat to the plucky Kym HERE on Facebook.

 **Can’t download the PDFs?
 Email me.